Personal profile

 Dr Seneviratne holds a BSc in Biomedical Sciences and an MRes in Biomedical Sciences, specialising in Cardiovascular Science from Imperial College London.

-Her PhD, based at the Kennedy Institute of Rheumatology under the supervision of Professor Claudia Monaco, and funded by Imperial's British Heart Foundation Centre of Research Excellence, uncovered a novel molecular mechanism by which macrophages perform efferocytosis in atherosclerosis, and how this is impaired by the transcription factor IRF5 driving necrotic core formation.
+Her PhD, based at the prestigious Kennedy Institute of Rheumatology under the supervision of Professor Claudia Monaco, and funded by Imperial's British Heart Foundation Centre of Research Excellence, uncovered a novel molecular mechanism by which macrophages perform efferocytosis in atherosclerosis, and how this is impaired by the transcription factor IRF5 driving necrotic core formation.

 Seneviratne et al. Circulation (2017) 136: 1140-1154